 When Jesus healed the ten lepers, he told them to go and show themselves to the priest, but their miracle was not yet apparent (Luke 17:11-19).
 As they walked in obedience, it became clear that a miracle had occurred in their bodies.
 Sometimes, miracles are slow-moving, and we must walk in obedience for a season without real proof of God’s power.
 This can be discouraging, but if we keep walking, we will see the miracle come to pass.

 6. Strange Miracles

 Jesus was often unorthodox in his methodology.
 It must have seemed strange when he spit in the mud and rubbed it on a blind man’s face (John 9:6).
 I mean, who wants to walk around city walls for seven days straight?
 But God sometimes does things in ways that seem odd to us.
-How many people have missed out on what God has for them because they faltered at His instructions?
+How many people have missed what God has for them because they faltered at His instructions?

 7. Reoccurring Enemies & Familiar Battles

 The Philistines alone are mentioned 217 times in the Bible.
 Even after David killed Goliath and routed the Philistines, he had to fight them many times after that.
 Enemies and battles that seem to resurface repeatedly will wear us down over time.
 That temptation that you keep beating down only to face it again will cause discouragement.
 But remember, if God delivered you then, He can deliver you now.